 Sadly, sequel-era Luke looks like he last took a bath on Endor, so it’s a brave woman who helped him carry on the family name.
 (Unless ‘Broom kid’ (Tamiri Blagg) is Luke’s long-lost son.
 No, I’m joking, please.)

 This brings me to my major problem with Rian Johnson’s movie – his rendering of Luke no longer resembles the son of Skywalker, but his step-uncle Owen Lars.
 Festering away on an island, the only way he could have been more revolting would have been if he’d hit on Rey.

 Chucking the lightsaber over his shoulder might have got a cheap laugh (a very nervous one, in my theatre), but the Luke that millions loved would never have skulked off to let Leia deal with everything on her own.

 He was never the coolest member of the gang.
 Even after he’d matured into the calm, lethal warrior of Return of the Jedi, Han would still laugh in his face.
 Luke wasn’t necessarily the obvious tough guy type, but he was resourceful, and he never gave up.

 We got one glimpse of that Luke when he Force-beamed himself across the galaxy, wearing an outfit that would have made Padmé Amidala proud.
 Poor old Mark Hamill gave a great send-off performance, even if he didn’t agree with the director’s ‘vision’.

-I imagine creatives overseeing the new global franchise want to lob most of the inherently limiting original trilogy off the edge of Skellig Michael too, along with that lightsaber.
+It’s clearly not Luke’s story anymore.
+This is a franchise hoping to pick up new fans, and I can imagine committees overseeing the new global franchise want to lob most of the original trilogy off the edge of Skellig Michael, along with that lightsaber.